mika-sims/firenze-housing/README.md

 ### Typography

 - In order to have a simple design, two fonts are used.
 Syncopate was used for the main title and sub-titles, and Serif was used as its fallback.
-In order to attract attention to the main headings,underline decoration was applied.
-This is not implemented in the subheadings.

 - All remaining sections of the website (navigation menu, descriptions, etc.) use Yanone Kaffeesatz and Sans-serif as fallback font.